soaringDistributions/site_distLLC/README.md

 Passwords may be set randomly, to disable login except by autologin or cloud provider.
 Locking a desktop session (eg. with "Ctrl+Alt+L") may not be easily reversible.

+Copy-On-Write nesting performance issues and log tree corruption issues with btrfs root filesystem, while expected not substantially consequential (ie. still on par with ext4), may be possible.
+At some risk, &#39; btrfs rescue zero-log /dev/sdX &#39; or similar may force continued booting of a btrfs filesystem with log tree corruption.
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
  '_page'